-- Stop someone who is freely recalling events; allow them to share whatever is important to them. - Press the child/young person for more details. - Promise to keep secrets. - Make promises you can't keep (e.g. this will never happen again). - Contact the abuser. - Be judgmental (e.g. "Why didn't you run away?"). - Break the confidentiality agreed with the child/young person (e.g. telling other people what has happened unless it has been agreed with the DSLs that others need to know).
+- Stop someone who is freely recalling events; allow them to share whatever is important to them. - Press the child/young person for more details. - Promise to keep secrets. - Make promises you can't keep (e.g. this will never happen again). - Contact the abuser. - Be judgmental (e.g. "Why didn't you run away?"). - Break the confidentiality agreed with the child/young person and your line manager (e.g. telling other members of employees what has happened unless it has been agreed with your line manager and the young person that others need to know).